prasetyobintang/miniproject/README.md

 ## notes

 * this project is built as a **learning & portfolio mini project**
+* test documentation (scope, scenario, test case) is written before automation
+* current automation covers login and cart features
 * CI/CD with GitHub Actions will be added in the next phase
-* test scope will be expanded to dashboard, sorting, cart, and checkout in future updates